-...it's interesting how many people who I have spoken to regarding the benefits of digital process over analogue have claimed that digital is better because 'if you don't like the image then you can delete it', visualization allows you to 'delete' the image before you've taken it.. perhaps that function on digital cameras can allow for visualization to become retrospective, if there can be such a thing?.
-I have always embraced the fact that digital and analogue processes offer scope when combined to evolve my own process, there was for me however a beauty to analogue process like contact printing that became monotonous when doing something similar digitally like scanning negs to thumbnails.
+..visualization allows you to 'delete' the image before you've taken it..
+I have always embraced the fact that digital and analogue processes offer scope when combined to evolve process, there was for me however a beauty to analogue process like contact printing that became monotonous when doing something similar digitally like scanning negs to thumbnails.

-..Digital processes however seemed to free the analogue process, it's something that combines with digital processes to form a new way of working..
+..Digital processes however seemed to free the analogue process, that combines with digital processes to form a new way of working..

 ..you can see a revival of analogue process presented on social media platforms like instagram with hash tags like #filmisnotdead,..
-I like to think that the use of film and the analogue process is finding a new methodology within the digital processes and ways of presentation on platforms like Instagram...
+I like to think that the use of film and the analogue process is finding a new methodology within the digital processes, production methods and ways of presentation on platforms like Instagram...